freva-org/freva-admin/_sources/architecture/Architecture.md.txt

 - Services, such as a apache solr data search service, MySQL database, and web service providing a web-based user interface (web ui) to the core library

 Command line interface, python client and web ui make use of the core library, the core library on the other hand makes use of the services.
-This hierachy is outlined in the figure below:
+This hierarchy is outlined in the figure below:

 ## Overview